meaj/Ascii-Invaders/README.md

 # ASCII Invaders

 ### Description
-A dead simple Ascii graphics version of arcade classic Space Invaders.
-Implemented in Python3 on Windows using the msvcrt library.
+An Ascii graphics version of arcade classic Space Invaders.
+Implemented in Python3 for Windows using the msvcrt library.

+### Installation
+Download the project as a zip file, extract, and run AsciiInvaders.py

 ### Contents
-- ***AsciiInvaders.py*** - The game file, just download, click, and play
+- ***AsciiInvaders.py*** - The main game file
+- ***Entities.py*** - The Entity classes used by Ascii Invaders
+- ***GameVariables.py*** - The GameVariables class used by Ascii Invaders
 - ***README.md*** - The readme for this project

 ### Controls